Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 If you’ve localized your custom fields, those translated labels are respected on Dynamic Forms.
 However, localization isn’t supported for labels that you add to components in the same Lightning page. (for example, the label for a tab in the Tabs component).

-With the power of Translation Workbench, Flow supports translation of user-facing labels for some, but not all, of the available screen components.
+With the power of Translation Workbench, Flow supports translation of user-facing labels for all standard and custom screen components.
 For the following screen components, you can localize the label, help text, and error message: Text, Long Text Area, Number, Currency, Checkbox, Radio Buttons, Picklist, Multi-Select Picklist, Checkbox Group, Password, Date, and Date/Time.

-The other components don’t yet support translation, because they’re Lightning components under the hood and there is no way of identifying which Lightning component attribute should map to label vs. help text vs. error message.
-The same issue applies for our out-of-the-box actions, like Send Email or Post to Chatter.
+There is no built-in translation support for out-of-the-box actions, like Send Email or Post to Chatter.
 However, there is a workaround!
 If you define the translated labels with a Custom Label, you can reference that custom label in the action or component when you configure it in Flow Builder.
 Create a flow formula that references the custom label, and reference that formula in the appropriate places in your flow.

 If you need to introduce novel translatable labels in your code, Custom Labels are still the unsung hero.
 Declare the custom label you need, and then import it into your component from the @salesforce/label scoped module.